lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 7.**

-1\."
-He shall not be afraid, "etc.: peaceful.
+1\.
+"He shall not be afraid, "etc.: peaceful.

-2\."
-His heart is fixed": restful.
+2\.
+"His heart is fixed": restful.

-3\."
-Trusting in the Lord": trustful; the cause of the former.
+3\.
+"Trusting in the Lord": trustful; the cause of the former.

 **Verse 7.**